cameronjamesw/american-history-quiz/README.md

     - Within the box titled 'welcome text', the description of the websitev at hand can be found, giving the user a sucinct insight of what to expect within the website.
     - A prompt encouraging the user to scroll down will be present too, advising them to scroll down and begin the quiz.
     - In terms of style, the box will have a white, curved border of 2pixels, giving it a contrast to the aforementioned gray background of the body.
 The text within this box will also be white, again giving it a contrast to the background allowing more accessiblity for the user.

+- **Login Form**
+    - Underneath the welcome text there is a registration/login form where the user can either sign up or log in to their account on the quiz website.
+With the help of JavaScript, the user will be able to toggle between 'log-ign' and 'sign-up' using two buttons at the top of the form.
+This will ensure that both log-in options are contained within the same box for convenience; however this also has a sleek look to it improving the user's experience.
+    - With the use of JavaScript, the form shall have multiple levels of validation regarding both the username and the password, this ensures that the user will not be able to create a week password or username - thus protecting their data whilst using the website.
+The form's of validation will ensure that the 'password' and 'confirm password' fields match, that the password is of a certain length, and that it must contain a number.
+    - For the aesthetic of the form, it shall fdllow suit with the rest of the website's color pallet.
+White text contained within a black box with a white border of 2px.
+Through keeping up the website's aesthetic with the form, this reinforces a positive experience for the user.